cemfi/measure-detector/README.md

 # Deep Optical Measure Detector

 This is a self contained package of the *Deep Optical Measure Detector*.
-It can be utilized to generate measure annotations in the MEI format for handwritten and typeset score images.
+It can be utilized to generate measure annotations in the MEI format (compatible to v3 & v4) for handwritten and typeset score images.

 ## How to Run
 1. Make sure to have [Docker](https://www.docker.com/) installed and running properly with at least 4 GB of RAM assigned to Docker.